The Real Housewives of Dallas season 5: Cast and synopsis

-This season sees Brandi dealing with the consequences when a past video of her mocking the Asian community is leaked and how this impacts her relationship with new housewife Tiffany.
+This season sees Brandi dealing with the consequences when a past video of her mocking the East Asian community is leaked and how this impacts her relationship with new housewife Tiffany.
 Stephanie decides to pursue a new charitable career whilst Kameron continues to search for her ideal home.
 D'Andra and Kary butt heads as both feel the other is responsible for the breakdown of their friendship.